bryanzhou008/Hard_Label_Black_Box_Attack_GNN/Yu_Zhou/README.md

 # Single Node Injection

+## This is the sub-directory of the project by Yu Zhou

 This folder maily contains the modified source code for Single Node Injection on GNN.
 Most modifications are in:

 test.py: Additional metrics and args for stats related to our experiments; some args include: